 “It’s important that you clearly categorize and store your items in garage ‘zones’ such as garden, tools, kids, sports, camping and holiday,” says Amy Tokos, a certified professional organizer, owner of Freshly Organized, and president-elect of the National Association of Productivity and Organizing Professionals.

-With sports equipment in one corner and gardening gear in another, you won’t have to dig past hockey sticks and sleds to reach shovels and rakes.
+With automotive equipment in one corner and gardening gear in another, you won’t have to dig past air compressors and shop vacs to reach shovels and rakes.
 Once your gear is organized in zones, Tokos recommends labeling bins and boxes, too, so you know exactly where to search for the items you need.